-Currently I’m working on a book called A New Jerusalem.
 Although I’ve drawn a few of my own stories in the last decade, with the exception of Falling Sky (at 80 pages) they’ve all been fairly short.
-At 144 pages, this is by far the longest story I’ve attempted to draw myself.
-I’m projecting the finishing date of September 2018, and so far I’m on schedule!
-Here’s a sample from the book:
+At 144 pages, this is by far the longest story I’ve ever attempted to draw myself.
+The book is due to be published by Myriad Editions / New Internationalist in November 2018.

 Fight the Power!
 (New Internationalist / Seven Stories Press)